 I might be over enthusiastic about my entry ticket into the classroom.
 I could hold really simple and predictable lessons using the text book, work book and teacher’s guide book.
 Go from page to page, give homework from the workbook and play around everybody’s comfort zone.

 It’s either I am a “broken new teacher” or the system is much more broken than I had thought.

 I want to innovate.
-I am there to teach English as a second language, but I insist on teaching my students the language of learning.
+I am there to teach English as a foreign language, but I insist on teaching my students the language of learning.
 A language that forces them to work with a variety of tools.
-All these 12-13 year old kids who think they know it all if the have an instagram account, but are having trouble composing an email, copying a URL, exercising log in.
+All these 12-13 year old kids who think they know it all if they have an Instagram account, but are having trouble composing an email, copying a URL, exercising log in.
 Am I trying too hard when I demand they use more than their notebooks to learn?

 I know my fellow innovative teachers around the world might be wondering what is this all about.
 But the truth is, if these students get to middle school knowing only one kind of learning, and their parents know only one kind of learning, and most of the teachers in the middle school continue expertly in this one type of learning – then dragging my single class into “more than the text book” – is considered a harassment.
 An annoyance.

 I need to ask myself am I trying too hard for my own good.
 If I only need to survive this year than I’d better stick with the simple tools.
 These lessons go very well.
 They are not confusing.
 They are not even boring.
 And I know I should master walking before starting to run, right?
 But, my main concern is that they don’t develop a learner.
 But perhaps this isn’t my job – to turn my students into learners.
 I am only expected and required to teach English.

 I’ve been spending hours per week on maintaining a WIKI to support my ESL class.
 I add a class summary after every day I teach, and detailed homework assignments, with supporting links and files.
 Wouldn’t it be so much simpler to stick with the regular stuff?